zulfikharali650/mlproject/README.md

 #### Current Progress

 GitHub Actions CI pipeline test completed.
-Next, connect Actions to AWS Elastic Beanstalk then deploying docker container to complete the CD implementation.
+Next, connect Actions to AWS Elastic Beanstalk then deploying python container to complete the CD implementation.
+Then repeat with docker container